 HIV-associated encephalopathy can cause gradual personality changes, problems with coordination, and dementia.

 If the spinal cord is affected, parts of the body may feel numb and weak.
-Which parts are affected depend on which parts of the spinal cord are affected (see Spinal Cord Disorders: Where Is the Spinal Cord Damaged?).
+Which parts are affected depend on which parts of the spinal cord are affected (see see Where Is the Spinal Cord Damaged?).
 People may have difficulty controlling bladder and bowel function.
 If the infection is severe, people may lose sensation, become paralyzed, and lose control of the bladder and bowels.

 Doctors suspect encephalitis based on symptoms, especially if an epidemic is in progress.
 Magnetic resonance imaging (MRI) can detect typical abnormalities in the brain, confirming encephalitis.
 If MRI is not available, computed tomography (CT) may be done.
 It can help doctors exclude disorders that can cause similar symptoms (such as stroke and brain tumor) and check for disorders that can make doing a spinal tap dangerous.